 ‘ANNEX V

-DEFINITION OF SPECIES AND DETAILS ON MAJOR AND MINOR SPECIES
+DEFINITION OF RESPECTIVE ANIMAL SPECIES AND, FOR FOOD-PRODUCING ANIMAL SPECIES, THEIR DIFFERENTIATION INTO MAJOR AND MINOR SPECIES

 Porcine species (Suidae)

 Animals of species which, within the family Suidae genus Babyrousa ssp., Hylochoerus ssp., Phacochoerus ssp., Porcula ssp., Potamochoerus ssp. and Sus ssp., and the offsprings of the crossing of those species, are fed, bred or kept for the production of food for human consumption, including animals that are not used for human consumption but belong to the species which, among the above-mentioned group of species, are normally used for human consumption in the Union.Major species: pigs (Sus scrofa domesticus).